 - No automation of repetitive tasks or deployment of decision support tools.

 Rather than immediately applying the campaign program, the government entrusted experts with the task of deciding on the desirable evolution of the judicial institution.
 This approach led it to engage in reforms consistent with the presidential program while taking into account reports delivered as a result of the work produced by the Chantiers de la justice.

-The government has thus introduced in the justice programming bill, measures that were not included in the program: the departmental criminal court, the national anti-terrorism prosecutor’s office, the reform of the criminal procedure towards an extension of investigators’ prerogatives, diversion measures.
+The government has thus introduced in the justice programming bill, measures that were not included in the program: the departmental criminal court, the reform of the criminal procedure towards an extension of investigators’ prerogatives, diversion measures.
 These measures are not only justified by the wish for better organization and greater efficiency of the justice system, but also by the objective to save costs.

 For the time being, the announced reforms are facing reluctance from a number of professionals, who fear that a logic that is too “managerial” and focused on efficiency will jeopardize the rights of litigants, be it in terms of access to justice or of rights of defence.
 It is certainly because of this resistance that the government has, for example, limited the reorganization of the justice system and committed not to close any jurisdiction.